Celts and Classics Concert Series

 At the turn of the 20th Century, France was the epicentre for musical innovation as artists sought to break away from the time-honoured traditions of the past.
 In this pursuit, composers discovered sounds that had never before been heard; Debussy went so far as to arrange the piano works of Satie for orchestra.
 Through a similar process, faculty members Barry Tan, Geeta Das and Stefan Nazarevich will present new and unique arrangements of the favourite French music that you choose through our survey process.
 For an added delight, the trio will premiere a new piece by Stefan Nazarevich himself.

-To vote (1 piece/set) fill out the survey that will go live between Sep 1 & Nov 19!
+To vote (1 piece/set) click here and fill out the short survey.
+You have until Nov 19!

 SET 1: Gnossienne No. 1 or Gymnopedie No. 1 by Erik Satie